 The first scene of the day was actually was the one when Titty emerged from her tent in her pyjamas, wiped the dew off the top of a large biscuit tin and started writing her diary.
 I always regret writing Titania Walker on the cover but I had been contracted to play the part of TITANIA WALKER.
 My mother, Daphne Neville, who is quite theatrical, loved Shakespeare’s Midsummer Night’s Dream and encouraged me to write out the full name, but I do wish I had simply labelled by notebook ‘Ship’s Log’.

 I am told that the real little girl who inspired my character, Titty Altounyan, was given the nickname after reading a horrible story of mousey death entitled ‘Titty mouse and Tatty mouse’ from English Fairy Tales by Joseph Jacobs.
 Her family called her Titty mouse, then Titty for short.
 People were concerned that I would be teased for being associated with a name like Titty, but I never was.
 It’s a sweet name.
 However, it seems Arthur Ransome did not object when the BBC altered it to Kitty in 1962, when Susan George played the part.
+When the 2016 version of ‘Swallows and Amazons’ was made Titty became Tatty and the press had a field day.

 Our knitted swimming costumes, with their little legs were a real novelty to us.
 I do wish mine hadn’t been red.
 It was such a cold, grey day I went blue.
 I remember the entire crew were clad in overcoats – even parkers with fur lined hoods.
 Looking back it was silly to have gone ahead with the scene in May.
 Child cruelty.